 Discontinuous variation is a type of variation where there are distinct groups, or categories, into which individuals can be placed.
 Individuals within a group are more similar to each other than they are to individuals in other groups.
 The groups are usually defined by an observable trait, such as the ability to roll the tongue, or blood type.

-See also What are chuuya kinnie traits?
+See also What are dominant and recessive gene traits?

 Most people can roll their tongue, but very few can make a cloverleaf shape with it.
 The cloverleaf is the hardest tongue movement and only a small percentage of people can do it.